 The biggest question on everyone’s mind is which type of pizza slice will get you the most bang for your buck?

-For example, if you are serving pizza for a large group of people, you might want to go for smaller square slices so everyone can get a piece.
+For example, if you are serving pizza for a large group of people, you might want to go for smaller square pizza cuts so everyone can get a piece.

 If you’re splitting the pizza between two people or you’d rather keep it all to yourself, then the traditional triangles will be good enough.